h2oai/h2o-3/h2o-docs/src/product/data-science/k-means.rst

 -  `validation_frame <algo-params/validation_frame.html>`__: (Optional) Specify the dataset used to evaluate the accuracy of the model.

+-  `x <algo-params/x.html>`__: Specify a vector containing the names or indices of the predictor variables to use when building the model.
+If ``x`` is missing, then all columns are used.

 -  `nfolds <algo-params/nfolds.html>`__: Specify the number of folds for cross-validation.

 -  `keep_cross_validation_predictions <algo-params/keep_cross_validation_predictions.html>`__: Enable this option to keep the